sidharth2189/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image1]

 However, for purpose of experimenting, a wider network at one of the fully connected layer was chosen to see if the losses could be further minimized.
 The training went as shown below.

 ![alt text][image2]

 To combat the overfitting, I modified the model by introducting a dropout layer between the set of convolutional and the set of fully connected layers.

 The final step was to run the simulator to see how well the car was driving around track one.
 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+![alt text][image6]

+Note that the final model does not use a generator.
+While training a model that uses a generator went as below, the vehicle could not succesfully complete track one and drove off the track as depicted [here](https://github.com/sidharth2189/CarND-Behavioral-Cloning-P3/blob/master/video_gen.mp4)

 #### 2. Final Model Architecture